Kerollmops/sdset/README.md

 These slices of runs of integer are useful when they overlap, we can see how performances changes when different parts of the slices overlaps.

+For more informations on "Why is there no really big slices benchmarks ?", you can see [my response on /r/rust](https://www.reddit.com/r/rust/comments/98ahv5/sdset_set_theory_applied_on_sorted_and/e4ervlc/).

 To run the benchmarks you must enable the `unstable` feature.

 ```bash